scroll-tech/frontends/src/assets/blog/visionAndValues.md

 While achieving this, we believe Ethereum scaling solutions must meet developers and users where they are.
 That means giving them the benefits of scaling while minimizing any obstructions to their current workflows and interfaces.
 By starting with an EVM-equivalent solution, we allow existing applications and developer tooling to migrate from Ethereum to Scroll without deep modifications or rewrites.

-Of course, we won't stop there; after this first step, we plan to add experimental new features extending EVM's capabilities to allow developers to create richer user experiences on Scroll.
+Of course, we won’t stop there; after this first step, we plan to add experimental new features extending EVM’s capabilities to allow developers to create richer user experiences on Scroll.
 By acting as a live proving ground for these VM-level changes, Scroll will provide users access to bleeding-edge applications and at the same time assessing demand for experimental features to later be upstreamed to the base layer EVM itself.

 ### Build in the open with the community